Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 * Show how people can contribute with donations or volunteer their time for a good cause.
 * There are projects that take place which help the local community of Limerick and the aim was to highlight this as well.
 * There is also an eCommerce side of the organization where they sell second hand books, but chose to leave that part out as part of this project but planning to implement that by linking a WordPress subdirectory to this static site soon.
+* Assets folder contains the different stages of the site devlopment and ideas gone through before final presentation.

 ___